gordonwoodhull/pandoc/doc/typst-property-output.md

 Pandoc Typst property output
 ============================

-For supported elements, the Pandoc Typst Writer outputs Typst properties for attributes with keys of the form `typst:prop` or `typst:text:prop`.
+In addition to the output of structural properties built into Pandoc's Typst Writer, the Writer can also output non-structural Typst properties.
+This is enabled by setting attributes with keys of the form `typst:prop` or `typst:text:prop` on supported elements.

 Typst properties